Nigeria News Today. Your online Nigerian Newspaper : JAMB arrests 25 persons for extortion, sale of UTME materials

 According to him, JAMB has not asked anybody to pay extra money or asked anybody to go to any business centre for the creation of profile.

-Oloyede said the the banks and Computer-Based Test centres have reached an agreement with JAMB, that they would create the profile for the candidates.
+Mr. Oloyede said the banks and Computer-Based Test centres have reached an agreement with JAMB, that they would create the profile for the candidates.

 “And whether you go to the banks, NIPOST or anywhere to buy the pin, it is part of their responsibility to create the profile for the candidates.
 Nobody is expected to pay more than what we have specified.
 But what we have found out is that many people are gullible.
 What we have done is that the ACTU had gone out and raided the centres.
 We found out that many of the centres are playing on the ignorance of the candidates.
 We have advertised in 10 national newspapers, yet they still allow themselves to be extorted”, he emphasised.